khanh27202/web-app-project/walkthroughs/part-2-frontend/portfolio-walkthrough.md

 After the command successfully completes, you can now navigate to `YOUR_PROJECT_ID.appspot.com` to see your portfolio.

-When you're done, share this link in the chat and with your team!

 ## Pull Requests

-Your host will be reviewing your code to provide feedback and support.
-If you haven't already, follow the instructions [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to create a pull request from your code so your host can review it.
+I’ll be reviewing your code to provide feedback and support.
+If you haven't already, follow the instructions [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to create a pull request from your code so I can review it.

 You don't have to wait until you're finished to send your code for review.
 In fact, it's better if you send multiple small pull requests instead of one big